rainlanguage/arb-bot/README.md

 // options (all properties are optional) const configOptions = {
   zeroExApiKey: "123..", // required for '0x' mode
-  useZeroEx: false,   // option to use old zeroex arb contract
+  useZeroexArb: false,   // option to use old zeroex arb contract
   liquidityProviders: ["sushiswapv2", "uniswapv2"],  // optional for specifying liquidity providers
   monthlyRatelimit: false  // option for 0x mode to respect its monthly rate limit
   hideSensitiveData: true  // hides sensitive data such as wallet private key or rpc url from apearing in logs